wp-plugins/buddypress-group-email-subscription/readme.txt

 == Changelog ==

 = 3.1.1 =
-More attempts at improving the loading of JS and CSS across BP versions
+Improved styling of subscription settings popup on My Groups pages More attempts at improving the loading of JS and CSS across BP versions

 = 3.1 =